Game0ver-gh/HyperBot-Nerwia2/README.md

 4. Compile the project in x86 architecture.

 ### Usage:
-0. Update all addresses and signatures (if you want to make that program works properly in updated client).
 1. Ensure all dependencies are installed.
 2. Launch the game client.
 3. Inject the compiled library into the game process using compiled injector or your own.